zonemaster/zonemaster-backend/docs/API.md

 #### `"params"`

+An object with the property:

-A *domain name*.
+`"domain"`: A *domain name*.
 The *domain name* whose IP addresses are to be resolved.

 #### `"result"`